-The term 'Facility Manager' is used throughout the code.
+The terms 'Facility Manager' and 'Project Manager' are used throughout the code.
 The Facility Manager is responsible to the Society Health and Safety Manager for ensuring that the Facility, any activity in the Facility and any equipment used in the Facility complies with all safety requirements.
+Similarly, the Project Manager is responsible for the activities and equipment involved in the project for which they are responsible.

-- 1.3 This Code is intended for Facilities with no staff approved for the construction, repair and maintenance of equipment and fixed installation and who use only commercially produced equipment. - 1.4 The electrification structures and cabling of the Network Rail System pose an obvious danger, and are not covered in this document, but it must be pointed out that no one should go near a structure or have an item long enough to touch the wires and additionally that no one should be outside of our fence line unless they have a NR PTS which already has 25kV electrification as part of its training.
+1.3 This Code is intended for Facilities with no staff (with the exception of those suitably qualified and experienced members of the Site Electrical Team) approved for the construction, repair and maintenance of equipment and fixed installation and who use only commercially produced equipment.

+1.4 The electrification structures and cabling of the Network Rail System pose an obvious danger, and are not covered in this document, but it must be pointed out that no one should go near a structure or have an item long enough to touch the wires and additionally that no one should be outside of our fence line unless they have a NR PTS which already has 25kV electrification as part of its training.

-All other issues around safety of 25kV are dealt with within the DRC Operating and General Regulations Manual.
+All other issues around safety of the 25kV system are dealt with within the DRC Operating and General Regulations Manual.